olulofe/Whitepaper/README.md

   Proto-->>U: Remit USDC‑H net of fees
 ```

+**Primary flows summary**

+* **Primary Mint.** Investor specifies amount and tolerance (max slippage vs iNAV).
+Execution proceeds only if inside the venue Band and within the investor’s tolerance.
+Requests are cancellable while the market is closed; once Initiated during open hours, they are no longer cancellable.
+* **Primary Burn (USD).** Investor transfers tokens to escrow; the broker sells during NGX windows and the Protocol remits USD net of fees.
+No Level‑2/CSCS is required for Primary Burn.

+**Tolerance and Band**

+* **Band** is the venue‑wide guardrail around iNAV.
+* **Tolerance** is investor‑selected and clamped to −5% / +2.5%.
+  Both conditions must be satisfied for execution.

 ### Claim Shares (Level‑2; later)

 Burn `xNGX-{ticker}` to receive off‑chain shares into a personal CSCS account.
 Requires broker + CSCS onboarding (**Level‑2**).
 Disabled at launch pending regulatory sign‑off.

 ## Fees